src-d/sourced-ce/docs/architecture.md

 It is also the only piece (other than Docker) that the user will need to explicitly download on their machine to get started.

-The `sourced` binary manages the different installed environments and its configurations, acting as a wrapper of Docker Compose.
+The `sourced` binary manages the different installed environments and their configurations, acting as a wrapper of Docker Compose.

 The whole architecture is based on Docker containers, orchestrated by Docker Compose